-In my experience, Netatalk started working before the Bonjour (mDNS) service did.
+In my experience, I was able to repair Netatalk before the Bonjour (mDNS) service.
 I was able to manually connect from an OS X machine, by opening a connection to afp://mypi before I could actually see the Pi in Network Browser.
 However, older Macs don't use Bonjour, so its not strictly necessary to troublshoot this service.
 Once you can make a manual connection, you should be able to see the Pi in the Chooser -- assuming you have physical connectivity.

 For my setup, I had a bridge machine: a Performa 6200CD with an Ethernet card.
 I started there, finding my Pi in the Chooser in Mac OS8.1 and also in 7.6 (set AppleTalk to Ethernet).
 A2Server sets up a default share, which you can re-configure if you want.